Medication FAQ’s

 What if my child takes a controlled medication such as Adderall and we are only allowed to get it filled every 30 days the timing is off or my camper will be there for a month?

 PackMyRx will fill the medication but hold the insurance approval until it is time for a refill.
+Rarely, you will need to request a vacation override from your pharmacy and insurance company to get the medication sooner to last the full time they are at camp.

 Can we bring our medications with us?